ryanmccarthy031/gridsome-forestry-starter/content/pages/es-ES/projects.md

 ---
 date: 2021-09-23
-title: Projects
+title: Spanish Projects
 excerpt: We've got several current and upcoming projects that you can get involved with.
-language: content/languages/English (US).md
+locale: es-ES

 ---
 ## Current Projects